Best Back Pain Mattress Topper & Buying Guide

-This is a tough one to answer (again, we definitely aren’t doctors!), because every person is different, and any number of things can cause it.
+This is a tough one to answer (again, we aren’t doctors!) because every person is different, and many things can cause it.
 While your age, weight, physical activity level, pre-existing conditions, and genetics all play a role, only your doctor can determine the cause and proper course of treatment.
 Below are just a few possibilities for what can cause back pain, from minor aches to very severe/debilitating pain:

 You are particularly prone to these and other causes if you:

 These are just a few of the risk factors for and causes of back pain.
-There are scores more, and no one but your physician can tell you why yours manifested when and how it has, or how it can be treated.
-We recommend seeing a doctor if you haven’t already, to rule out any serious causes that might require surgery or other forms of treatment.
+There are scores more, and no one but your physician can tell you why yours manifested when and how it did or can be treated.
+If you haven’t already, we recommend seeing a doctor rule out any severe causes that might require surgery or other forms of treatment.

 How can a mattress topper mitigate or eliminate my back pain?

-With that in mind, the right topper can certainly help your back pain, and in some cases, improve it so much you’re almost unaware of it altogether!
+With that in mind, the right topper can undoubtedly help your back pain, and in some cases, improve it so much you’re almost unaware of it altogether!

-Essentially, the right mattress topper should provide effective contouring/”give” for your body, but also support your frame adequately in whatever position you prefer.
+Essentially, the ideal mattress topper should provide effective contouring and “give” for your body while also adequately supporting your frame in whatever position you prefer.

-If you suffer from back pain and are a side sleeper, a very soft mattress topper can help to relieve pressure from your head, shoulder, and hip, while supporting the spaces in between; this, in turn, lets your spine rest in a far more natural position than a firm surface would.
+If you suffer from back pain and are a side sleeper, a very soft mattress topper can help to relieve pressure on your head, shoulder, and hips while supporting the spaces in between.
+This, in turn, lets your spine rest in a far more natural position than a firm surface would.

 For back sleepers with back pain, a thinner mattress topper without too much give is best.
 It should mold to your spine, allowing your back muscles to relax.
-If the topper’s too soft, your shoulders and hips might sink too low, curving your spine inwards; too firm, and the small of your back could “sink” and curve your spine outwards.
+If the topper is too soft, your shoulders and hips might sink too low, curving your spine inwards.
+Too firm, and the small of your back could “sink” and turn outwards.
 Either would probably cause pain come morning (or in the middle of the night).

 What materials should I look for in a mattress topper?
 Is one better than the other?

-There are a number of materials a mattress topper can be made out of, including egg crate foam (the cheapest, overall), polyester, low-or high-quality cotton, memory foam, wool, latex, and more.
+It can be made from egg crate foam (the cheapest, overall), polyester, low-or high-quality cotton, memory foam, wool, latex, and more.

 There are also mixed-material mattress toppers, such as cotton quilting with down or faux down inside.